 - The award can be taken in USA or Abroad

 - Eligible Countries: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship are eligible for these fellowships.

-The program is open to graduate students in the humanities and humanistic social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
-Applicants to the 2019 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2019, whichever comes first.
+- Entrance Requirements: The program is open to graduate students in the humanities and humanistic social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
+Applicants to the 2021 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2021, whichever comes first.

 How to Apply: The IDRF application must be filled out online and can be accessed through the SSRC Online Application Portal.
 Applicants will also use this portal to contact their referees and language evaluator(s), complete the research relevance section, upload a research proposal, and bibliography, and send reminders to referees and language evaluators.